Time-Coder/PySimpleTest/README.md

 end_section()
 log("line 9")
 ```
-Below code will have following output.
+Above code will have following output.
 You can see that after `end_section()`, `line 7` and following log go back one level's indent, `line 9` and following log also go back one level's indent.
 <div align="center">
 <img src="https://s1.ax1x.com/2020/08/15/dko7Y8.png" width="350">
 </div>